jnovembre/BSD-QBio6/README.md

 # BSD-QBio6

-Repository for the fifth University of Chicago's *BSD Quantitative Biology Bootcamp @ MBL*
+Repository for the sixth edition of the University of Chicago's *BSD Quantitative Biology Bootcamp*

 ## Instructors